Hanohano Hale

 No analysis available

-The public remarks directly confirm the building has two elevators, which matches the current value.
-I found an explicit mention in the listing amenities section, so this is high-confidence.
+The public remarks directly confirm the building has two elevators.
+This matches the current building context, and there is no contradictory evidence in the listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.